Visit Azul.com Support

 • -Xmx10G

-Minimum heap size is as follows:
+Minimum and maximum heap sizes are as follows:

-• Minimum heap size: 512 MB
+• Minimum heap size for Xmx: 512 MB

-• Maximum heap size without ZST: 2500 GB (2.5 TB)
+• Maximum heap size without ZST (x86): 2800 GB (2.8 TB)

-• Maximum heap size with ZST: 20000 GB (20 TB)
+• Maximum heap size with ZST (x86): 20000 GB (20 TB)

 -Xms<size>[m|M|g|G]

-This flag is ignored and the initial heap size is always set to the -Xmx value, except when heap elasticity is enabled.
+When ZST is installed, this flag is ignored and the initial heap size is always set to the -Xmx value, except when heap elasticity is enabled.
 Heap elasticity is only available since 21.05.0.0.
 See Recommended Heap Size for details.

-Specifies the maximum amount of memory that can be allocated to the Azul Zulu Prime JVM process (the Java heap).
+Specifies the maximum amount of memory that can be allocated to the Zing process (the Java heap).
 Units can be specified in kilobytes (K or k), megabytes (M or m), or gigabytes (G or g).
 For example: -XX:JavaMemMax=2g -XX:JavaMemMax=128M -XX:JavaMemMax=128m If this option is not specified the maximum size to which Java heap can grow is calculated internally by the JVM based on the size of the Java system memory.
 Contact Azul customer support for more information about this option.
 You might need this option when multiple JVMs are run on the same host and frequent usage of contingency or pause prevention memory has been observed.

 Value of -Xmx plus available Contingency Memory